avagin/avagin.github.io/how-fast-is-procfs.md

 short, it exposes the same information via netlink (implemented for a small subset).

-Unfortunately, the community didn’t show an interest in this work.
-The most recent attempt was made two years ago.
+Unfortunately, the community didn’t show much interest in this work.
+The most recent attempt to introduce something like this has been made only two years ago.

 ```
 [PATCH 0/15] task_diag: add a new interface to get information about processes (https://lwn.net/Articles/683371/)
 ```

+Let's see what it's all about.
 The task-diag interface is based on the following principles:
-* Transactional: write request, read response
+* Transactional: write a request, read back a response
-* Netlink message format (same as used by sock_diag; binary and extendable)
+* Netlink message format (binary and extendable; same as used by sock_diag)
 * Ability to specify a set of processes to get info about
 * Optimal grouping of attributes (any attribute in a group can't affect a response time)

 This interface was presented at a few conferences.
-It was integrated with pstools, CRIU and David Ahern did some experiments of using task_diag in the perf tool.
+It was (experimentally) integrated into pstools and CRIU, and (to some degree) into the perf tool.
+All three experiments shown that performance is always better.

-The kernel community showed some interest in this work.
+The kernel community expressed some interest in this work.
 The primary debate was about what transport should be used to transfer data between kernel and userspace.
 The initial idea to use netlink sockets was declined.
-Partly it was due to known unsolved issues in a netlink code, and partly it was due to an idea that a netlink interface was designed only for a network subsystem.
-Then it was suggested to use a transactional file in procfs, what means that a user opens a file, writes a request into a file descriptor and then reads a response from it.
-As usual, there were people who didn’t like this variant either.
-The solution which would be accepted by everyone has not been found yet.
+Partly it was due to known unresolved issues in netlink code base, and partly due to a belief that the netlink interface was designed only for a network subsystem.
+It was suggested instead to use a transactional file in procfs, what means that a user opens a file, writes a request into a file descriptor, and then reads a response from it.
+As usual, there were people who didn’t like this approach either.
+Alas, the solution accceptable by everyone has not been found yet.

 Now let’s compare task_diag with procfs.

 The task-diag code has a test tool, which can be used for our experiments.
-In the first experiments, we will get process pid-s and credentials.
+In the first experiment, we will get process PIDs and credentials.
 Here is an example of data that a test program gets for each process:

 ```